 The type of edible you eat can make a big difference in time to effects for a few reasons.
 One, different ingredients consumed with THC can break down at different rates or even encourage faster absorption.
 Two, some edibles like hard candies and lollipops lead to a bit of sublingual absorption, which will translate to faster effects.

 When consumed responsibly and within reason, cannabis-infused edibles can serve up a different experience.
 The effects can be more intense, but they can also be longer-lasting, which works out really well when using cannabis for therapeutic reasons.
-Check out our menu at Silver Therapeutics to get a peek at what we have available for pickup.
+Check out our menus at Silver Therapeutics by finding the store nearest you to get a peek at what edibles we have available for pickup.